 Retrofit: EEM Cost is the total installed cost of the energy efficiency equipment or modification.
 In the case of New Construction, Major Renovations, and Retrofits, EEM Costs shall mean the Owner or Customer’s reasonable costs incurred (net of any discounts, rebates or incentives other than Energy Efficiency Incentives from Pacific Power, or other consideration that reduces the final actual EEM Cost incurred by the Owner or Customer) to purchase and install EEMs at the Owner’s or Customer’s facility.
 If the Owner or Customer installs the EEM then the cost of installation shall be equal to the Owner’s or Customer’s actual labor costs for such installation.

-Energy Efficiency Project: One or more EEM(s) with similar one year payback limitations (see below) covered by one Energy Efficiency Incentive Agreement.
+Energy Efficiency Project: One or more EEM(s) at a Non-residential Facility with similar one year payback limitations (see below) covered by one Energy Efficiency Incentive Offer Letter.

-Energy Efficiency Project Cost: The sum of EEM Costs for one or more EEM(s) with similar one year payback limitations (see below) covered by one Energy Efficiency Incentive Agreement.
+Energy Efficiency Project Cost: The sum of EEM Costs for one or more EEM(s) with similar one year payback limitations (see below) covered by one Energy Efficiency Incentive Offer Letter.

-Industrial Facility: Buildings and process equipment associated with manufacturing.
+Energy Management Offer Letter: An offer made by Pacific Power and acknowledged by Owner or Customer and Pacific Power providing for Pacific Power to furnish Energy Management Incentives for an Energy Management Project.

+Energy Management Incentive: Payments of money made by Pacific Power to Owner or Customer for implementation of an Energy Management Measure pursuant to an executed Energy Management Offer Letter.

+Energy Management Measure (EMM): an operational improvement which, when implemented in an eligible facility, result in electric savings compared to current operations as determined by Pacific Power.

+Energy Management Project: One or more EMM(s) at a Non-residential Facility covered by one Energy Management Offer Letter.

+Energy Project Manager: an employee or direct contractor of the Customer who will manage electrical energy efficiency projects that deliver savings toward the Customer/Owner’s energy savings goal.

+Energy Project Manager Co-funding: funding towards the Energy Project Manager agreed upon full value salary that is solely attributable to electrical energy efficiency work.

 Major Renovation: A change in facility use type or where the existing system will not meet Owner/Customer projected requirements within existing facility square footage.